miodine/mission_planning_multi_agent_system_algorithms/readme.md

 ## About
 Repository containing solutions to the final project realised as a lab activity on Mission Coordination course, at Université d'Évry.
 Fall 2022.

-The solutions were prepared by Pawel ROZENBLUT and Ewelina ROBAKOWSKA from Activity Group 3.

 ## Solutions

 The realisation of the tasks concerned development of navigation and control strategies for autonomous robots.
 The issue concerned mixed-level control directives for said robots but not from a swarm-like perspective of robot coordination, but rather from POV of individual unit - adaptive response to the environment while trying to achieve its prescribed goal.